rdg922/hackathon/README.md

 ## Acknowledgements

 We would like to thank OSCHack for organizing the hackathon and Dino Luzzi Energy for providing the challenge.
-We hope our redesign meets the challenge's goals and provides an improved user experience for Dino Luzzi Energy's customers.
+We hope our redesign meets the challenge's goals and provides an improved user experience for Dino Luzzi's customers.